 Tender Inviting Authority (TIA) - is the Managing Director of the UPMSCL, who on behalf of theUser Institution/Government of Uttar Pradesh or the funding agencies invites and finalizes bids and ensures supply of the procured items under this Tender Document.

-Tender Document - means the document published by the TIA containing the data identifying theequipmentsto be purchased, the quantity and delivery, and which includes specifications, quality requirements and general conditions, which will govern the contract on acceptance of a bid.
+Tender Document - means the document published by the TIA containing the data identifying theequipmentto be purchased, the quantity and delivery, and which includes specifications, quality requirements and general conditions, which will govern the contract on acceptance of a bid.

 e-tender- The process of notifying/ floating tender and observing other requirements online.

-User Institutions - are government departments, health care institutions, autonomous bodies, etc.for which the equipments under this tender are being procured.
+User Institutions - are government departments, health care institutions, autonomous bodies, etc.for which the equipment under this tender are being procured.

-L1 rate - means the lowest rate declared by the TIA for equipments mentioned in this TenderDocument.
+L1 rate - means the lowest rate declared by the TIA for equipmentmentioned in this TenderDocument.

-Liquidated Damages – Means penal charges charged by the TIA for delay in supply of equipments.
+Liquidated Damages – Means penal charges charged by the TIA for delay in supply of equipment

-Letter Of Intent – is an intimation informing the successful bidder, the approximate quantity forwhich the Tender is awarded and requiring the bidder to execute agreement in the prescribed format within a specified time.
+Letter Of Intent – is an intimation, informing the successful bidder, the approximate quantity forwhich the Tender is awarded and requiring the bidder to execute agreement in the prescribed format within a specified time.

-Purchase Order - means the order issued by the TIA to the supplier informing to supply the requiredequipments at the contract price and requiring the supplier to supply at the various designated destinations mentioned in the Supply Schedule accompanying the purchase order.
+Purchase Order - means the order issued by the TIA to the supplier informing to supply the requiredequipment at the contract price and requiring the supplier to supply at the various designated destinations mentioned in the Supply Schedule accompanying the purchase order.

 Supplier - Firm/company or to whom Purchase Order is placed on fulfilling the qualification criteria and terms and conditions laid down in the Tender Document.